 In keeping with the tongue-in-tobacco-packed-cheek tone, we call these run-downs A Fistful of Indies, which are presented here on Venus Patrol for your reference, each fully-annotated, -linked, and off-the-cuff blurbed, in addition to their home on the JUEGOS RANCHEROS site.

-See more posts about: A Fistful of Indies, Become A Great Artist In Just 10 Seconds, Cubic Space, Ernesto, Go Long, JUEGOS RANCHEROS, Longest Night, No Brakes Valet, Samurai Gunn, The Room Two, Titan Souls, TRIHAYWBFRFYH
+See more posts about: A Fistful of Indies, Adam Saltsman, Andi Mcc, Andrew Brophy, Andrew Gleeson, Become A Great Artist In Just 10 Seconds, Captain Games, Connor Sherlock, Cubic Space, Daniel Benmergui, David Fenn, Dose One, Ernesto, Fireproof Games, Go Long, Infinite Ammo, JUEGOS RANCHEROS, Longest Night, Mark Foster, Michael Brough, No Brakes Valet, Samurai Gunn, Scott Benson, Teknopants, The Room Two, Titan Souls, TRIHAYWBFRFYH

 After a long weekend spent with a couple hundred games, the first selection of games coming to this year’s Fantastic Arcade — the indie game spinoff of the Alamo Drafthouse’s Fantastic Fest film festival — have just been announced, as curated by the founding members of Austin indie collective JUEGOS RANCHEROS (aka Wiley Wiggins, Adam Saltsman & I).